What Is a Facelift?

 Although there are some risks associated with facelift surgery, Dr. Cohen takes great care when creating each surgical plan to minimize the chance of complications.
 Possible risks include negative reactions to the anesthesia, infection, hematoma, and nerve injury.
 Dr. Cohen recommends all candidates for facelift quit smoking several weeks before surgery in order to further reduce the risk of complications.

 How Much Does a Facelift Cost?

-Since the facelift procedure is customized for each patient, the price of the surgery will greatly vary, especially in Beverly Hills.
+Since the facelift procedure is customized for each patient, the price of the surgery will greatly vary.
 Factors that can impact the final cost of facelift surgery include the volume of excess skin, the degree of muscle tightening, and whether a neck lift or other procedure, such as eyelid surgery, is added to the surgical plan.
 The average cost of a facelift can range anywhere from $10,000 to $100,000 depending on what needs to be done and the skill of the surgeon.
 The cost could be more for cases that require multiple procedures performed on the face.
 At our practice, the procedure is moderately priced.
 At the end of your initial consultation, Dr. Cohen will provide you with a personalized quote for the cost of your facelift procedure.
 We also offer a number of plastic surgery financing options for patients who could benefit from low monthly payments or low interest loans.